-Oil and screen filter change, bleeding of the oil system
+Oil change and bleeding of the oil system

-Note: The frame breast pipe is integrated into the oil circuit for the sake of more effectively cooling the motor oil.
-It is thus important when changing the oil to also remove the fine screen filter, to drain the motor oil from the breast pipe and to de-aerate the oil system.
+NOTE: For improved cooling of the engine oil, the front tube of the frame was integrated into the oil circuit.
+Thus, when you change the oil, you also have to drain the engine oil from the front tube and bleed the oil system.
 If the oil system is not bled at all or bled insufficiently, the bearings of the engine will not get enough lubrication, which in turn may result in engine failure.